2QN

 2QN is a radio station based in Deniliquin, New South Wales, Australia.
 It broadcasts on the medium wave radio band, at a frequency of 1521 kHz.

-2QN combines a 'Hits & Memories' music format with talk radio and news.
+2QN combines a Classic Hits music format with talk radio, news broadcasting and a heavy emphasis on sports broadcasting both locally, and with syndicated sports programming from SEN.

-The station's breakfast former announcer, Paul Dix, was the longest serving breakfast announcer in Australia at the one station.
-He had over 50 years experience in radio and has been in Deniliquin since 1961.
+The station's former breakfast announcer, Paul "Dixy" Dix, was the longest serving breakfast announcer in Australia at the one station.
+He had over 50 years experience in radio and had been in Deniliquin since 1961.
 Paul died in 2013.

-The studios were destroyed by fire in 1939.
+He is survived by his wife, Margaret Dix who is still alive as of March 2024 and living in Deniliquin.